AdguardTeam/LegalDocs/vpn_eula/en/EULA.md

 4.4.
 You may not modify the Software or create derivative works based upon the Software.

 4.5.
-In the event that You fail to comply with this EULA, Rightholder may terminate all licenses to the Software and You must destroy all copies of the Software.
+In the event that you fail to comply with this EULA, Rightholder may terminate all licenses to the Software, and you must destroy all copies of the Software.

 4.6.
-Unless otherwise provided herein, You shall not (A) install or use more than the number of copies of the Software for which You purchased a license, (B) download the Software Trial Application under more than one username, (C) alter the contents of a hard drive or Computer system to enable the use of the Software Trial Application for a period in excess of the trial period for one license to such Software Trial Application, or (D) use the Software Trial Application for a purpose other than the sole purpose of determining whether to purchase a license to a non-trial version of the Software.
+Unless otherwise provided herein, you shall not (A) install or use more than the number of copies of the Software for which you purchased a license, (B) download a Software Trial Application under more than one username, (C) alter the contents of a hard drive or Computer system to enable the use of the Software Trial Application for a period in excess of the trial period for one license to such Software Trial Application, or (D) use the Software Trial Application for a purpose other than the sole purpose of determining whether to purchase a license to a non-trial version of the Software.

 4.7.
 You may not remove or modify any proprietary notice or labels from the Software or any output of the Software, including author attribution and copyright notices.

 4.8.
-You may not use the Software for any non-authorized purpose or any illegal purpose under applicable law.
+You may not use the Software for any unauthorized or illegal purpose or activity under applicable law.

 4.9.
-Only persons aged at least 18 years old can use AdGuard VPN.
-You are disallowed to connect and use the AdGuard VPN if you are a minor or if you have been or are prohibited to access the AdGuard VPN, or if your account has been suspended or closed due to any reason.
+Only persons 18 years of age or older may use AdGuard VPN.
+You are not allowed to connect to and use AdGuard VPN if you are a minor, or if you have been or are prohibited to access AdGuard VPN, or if your account has been suspended or closed due to any reason.

 4.10.
 In case of violation, we reserve the right to suspend accounts or limit access to AdGuard VPN in our sole discretion.
 Such suspension or access limitation may be implemented by AdGuard VPN instantly and without any notice.
 If your account has been suspended, you can contact us for further information.

-__5. Users data and Privacy policy__
+__5. Personal data and Privacy policy__

 5.1.
-Adguard Software Limited guarantees a strict no activity logging policy for AdGuard VPN services: your activities while using it are not monitored, recorded, logged, stored or passed to any third party.
+AdGuard Software Limited guarantees a strict no-logging policy for AdGuard VPN services: your activities while using it are not monitored, recorded, logged, stored, or passed to any third party.
 Keynote: we do not record IP addresses and domain names of sites you visit; we do not record your IP address.

 5.2.
-AdGuard VPN collects and processes very limited user data and has [strong Privacy policy](https://adguard-vpn.com/privacy.html) that explains in detail how AdGuard Software Limited handles your personal data in relation to your use of AdGuard VPN and your browsing of the https://adguard-vpn.com/ website.
+AdGuard VPN collects and processes very limited user data and has a [strong Privacy policy](https://adguard-vpn.com/privacy.html) that explains in detail how AdGuard Software Limited handles your personal data in relation to your use of AdGuard VPN and your browsing of the https://adguard-vpn.com/ website.

 5.3.
-Before using AdGuard VPN you agree to read our Privacy policy, which explains what type of information we collect and what might happen to that information, including, without limitation, how such information is shared and used.
-And by continuing using AdGuard VPN you are agreeing to the present Terms and Privacy Policy available at the link mentioned above.
+Before using AdGuard VPN, you agree to read our Privacy policy, which explains what type of information we collect and what might happen to that information, including, without limitation, how such information is shared and used.
+And by continuing to use AdGuard VPN, you agree to the present Terms and Privacy policy available at the link mentioned above.

 __6. Warranty Disclaimer__